Testing

 Running the tests

-To run the tests, just use ctest from the build directory:
+To run all tests, build and then run ctest from the build directory:

 ctest

-To run a specific test, use the -R ctest option:
+To run a specific test, use the ctest -R <testname> option:

 ctest -R PLY